LeeDongYeun/FontGeneration/README.md

 ### Test the pre-trained and trained model
 test_model.ipynb : Tests the new models(links attached in the file).
-Similar process with the AI_tagging file
+Similar process with the AI_tagging file individual_image/all_test_h : As the preprocessing was developed simultaneously, we used manually boxed images for testing models.

 ### Label the input images into character unicodes.
 AI_tagging.ipynb : File for labeling files from boxed images.